 That’s my motto, anyway!
-And lemme tell you that this black pepper crusted tenderloin is perfection.
+And let me tell you that this black pepper crusted tenderloin is pure perfection.
 This cut of meat is special and incredibly tender.
-And it’s because of this, that it doesn’t need any fancy seasonings or oils.
-Just olive oil, flaky kosher salt and coarse cracked black pepper is really all it takes.
+And it’s because of this, that it doesn’t need any fancy seasonings.
+Just flaky kosher salt and coarse cracked black pepper is really all it takes.
 But that doesn’t mean a sauce isn’t appreciated.
 Now, while I make an Au jus for prime rib (yum!), I absolutely love serving beef tenderloin with a horseradish cream sauce.
-It adds zip and so much more flavor.
+It adds zip and really compliments the beef flavor.

 To Make This Black Pepper Crusted Beef Tenderloin You Will Need:

-I bought my beef tenderloin at Costco, where you have the option to buy it trimmed of sliver skin.
+If you’re going to serve beef tenderloin, I wouldn’t skimp.
+Check out your local butcher or meat market and you can ask for them trimmed and tied.
+I also like to by my beef tenderloin at Costco, there you only have the option to buy it trimmed of sliver skin.
 This option is pricier, so depending on which one you buy, you may have to remove this skin yourself.
 In my opinion, it’s worth paying the little extra to save yourself time.
-For example, this 4-1/4 pound beef tenderloin cost me around $94.00.
-But this will serve 10 people so that’s not so bad if you think about it.
+For example, this 4 pound beef tenderloin cost me around $94.00.
+But this will serve 8 people so that’s not so bad if you think about it.

 What is Silver Skin?

 Silver skin is a white, shimmery connective tissue that runs along the tenderloin.
 You NEVER want to leave this on as it will never get tender and be impossible to chew.

 How Much Is a Serving Of Beef Tenderloin?